codenothing/Nlint/README.md

 Cli Usage
 ---------

+You can autorun Nodelint based on command line arguments by passing the cli flag

+	$ node Nodelint.js --Nodelint-cli [options] file.js [file2.js dir dir2]

+Nodelint comes with a cli script that will also force autorun without having to pass the cli flag.

 	$ node cli.js [options] file.js [file2.js dir dir2]

 Nodelint passes all non-nodelint options on as JSLINT options